-Coursework from Private For-Profit Schools and Colleges
+Private For-Profit Schools

+Courses must be at least 3 semester units or 4 quarter units.
 For application to CSU General Education Breadth (CSU GE) and/or Intersegmental General Education Transfer Curriculum (IGETC) patterns, we adhere strictly to rules set up in the California State University Executive Order 1100 and Standards, Policies and Procedures for Intersegmental General Education Transfer Curriculum, version 1.7

 For California State University General Education Certification:

 - CSU GE Area A1 – Oral Communication

 - CSU GE Area A2 – Written Communication

 - CSU GE Area A3 – Critical Thinking